qnx/Raspberry-Pi-Hardware-Component-Samples/led-strip-matrix/README.md

 ### libmini_fastled

 The mini_fastled library is based on the well known [FastLED](https://fastled.io/) library, but is not a complete port, at least not yet.
-The current approach to the port was inspired by another attempted port to RaspBerry PI found at [https://github.com/apleschu/FastLED-Pi](https://github.com/apleschu/FastLED-Pi) which leveraged the Linux rpi_ws281x library as well, but the approach we used for mini_fastled differs in many ways.
+The current approach to the port was inspired by another attempted port to Raspberry Pi found at [https://github.com/apleschu/FastLED-Pi](https://github.com/apleschu/FastLED-Pi) which leveraged the Linux rpi_ws281x library as well, but the approach we used for mini_fastled differs in many ways.

 The QNX port has some significant differences from the original library: